Productisation for hardware founders

 From rough idea to clear build plan

 Three structured steps.
-Pause on hover.

 Step 01